Preparing for your J1 Visa Interview

 J1 Visa Interview

-officer will be talking with you and reviewing your paperwork to make the final decision as to whether you
+will be talking with you and reviewing your paperwork to make the final decision as to whether you qualify for the

 Here are some common J1 visa interview questions: